 PUC (Public Utilities Commission) is the telecommunications regulating agency in Belize.
-All products that utilize radio frequency and cellular technologies require PUC type approval and certification before importing and commercializing in Belize.
+All products that utilize radio frequency and cellular technologies require PUC type approval and certification before import and commercialization.

-No testing is required in Belize at this time; therefore, we can use existing international test reports for the homologation process to obtain the PUC approval.
+LARCG can use existing international test reports for the homologation process to obtain the PUC approval.
 Technical documents will be reviewed and validated during the approval process.
-Modular, Family, and System approval may be possible depending on the characteristics of the equipment.
+Modular, family, and system approval may be possible depending on the equipment.

 Statutory Instrument 152, 2002: Regulation for Type Approvals

 Chapter 229, 2003: Belize Telecommunications Act

 Chapter 223, 2000: Public Utilities Commission Act